m-tharwat262/Login-Screen-Sample/README.md

 **Step 1**

+1- Download the porject.

+2- Create a new project in Firebase.

-1- Add your {google-services.json} file to the project.
+2- Download and add your {google-services.json} file to the project in that path "SpeLogin/app/".

-2- Activate the authentication feature and enable "Email/Password" method provider.
+3- Activate the authentication feature and enable "Email/Password" method provider.

-3- Activate the Realtime database (to save the user data like his name etc...).
+4- Activate the Realtime database (to save the user data like his name etc...).

+5- Import the project to android studio or any IDEs you prefere and enjoy with your app.